Autoimmune Hepatitis

 1. Presentation

-• Variable onset: Acute, chronic, or asymptomatic.
+• Variable onset: Acute, chronic, or asymptomatic elevation of liver enzymes.

 • Symptoms: